 All vehicles have blind spots, including motorcycles.
-For bikers, they’re not as large as vehicles, but you should still be aware of them.
+Motorcycles are not as large as vehicles, but you should still be aware of them.
 Motorcycle blind spots are directly behind you and about the length of your bike on both sides.

 As a motorcyclist, however, you must also be wary of blind spots for trucks and cars.
 These vehicles have the same blind spots as you do, but on top of that, drivers may also be unable to see more than 20–30 feet in front of their vehicle.

 Because drivers have no direct line of sight in blind spots, they cannot detect hazards, including other motorists.
 Since you can’t entirely rely on mirrors to check these zones, there are additional steps you can take when maneuvering traffic on a bike.

 3 Tips for Identifying Blind Spots on a Motorcycle

 When backing out of a parking spot, check for any activity behind you.
 Use your rearview mirrors and physically look over your shoulder to verify there is no one behind your car.
 When actually on the road, know where your blind spots and the blind spots of other drivers are.
 Lastly, whenever merging or changing lanes, always use hand or turn signals to show your intent to move.

 Motorists and motorcyclists alike can help reduce the risk of blind spot accidents by following necessary safety measures.
 Drivers need to be aware that it’s hard to see motorcycles, and bikers can take simple steps to avoid taking unnecessary risks that can reduce their visibility.